 Construction / Permanent Mortgage Loans

-A Construction-Permanent loan is designed for borrowers who choose to finance the construction of a new home, or who want to build a significant addition or make major renovations.
+A Construction-Permanent loan is designed for borrowers who choose to finance the construction of a new home in Brevard County.

 Construction and Permanent.
 During the Construction Phase, the borrower is charged interest only.
 When you apply, you can choose to lock in your rate, which means that your interest payments will be calculated based on the permanent rate for your mortgage loan.
 Or, you may accept a floating rate, which means your payment can vary during this phase.
 A CCU Mortgage Specialist can help you choose the option that's right for you.
 When construction is complete, the loan is made into a Permanent Loan.

 CCU's Construction-Permanent Mortgage Loans are available for primary residences and feature:

 - Low credit union rates and closing costs

 - Make interest-only payments during the construction phase*